-For Heather’s birthday, we decided to head to Miami, Florida for a 4 day weekend (Labor Day weekend).
+For Heather’s birthday, we decided to head on an action-packed 4 day trip to Miami, Florida for the holiday weekend.
 Given that we usually rent a car for such trips, this was a more unique experience for us especially Heather, as we knew that this was going to be a trip of relaxation and full use of the Miami public transportation system.

 Arriving at Miami International Airport, we first realized that the walk from the arrival terminal to the bus station to catch the Airport Flyer express bus to Miami Beach was certainly a fair workout for even the fittest of folks!
 Arriving at the bus station we purchased our tickets at the machine, later realizing that it would have been more beneficial to load a more substantial amount on the card given the amount of trips we would make!

 The trip from the airport to Miami Beach was a little sketchy at first but became more picturesque as you crossed over the causeway and down into the Miami Beach region.
 I had determined that we could get off the bus on Collins Avenue and walk 1/2 mile to our hotel, the Grand Beach Hotel!
 We went ahead and did this but what we didn’t realize is that in 90+ degree weather, walking 1/2 mile dragging suitcases seems to be a much longer distance than it really is.

 We finally arrived at the Grand Beach Hotel and were certainly not disappointed.
 The views over the Miami Beach causeway were amazing and the size of the houses and boats were certainly fitting for the location.
 The entrance and hallway to this hotel is truly spectacular with marble floors and a very modern architecture noticeable throughout the interior.

 Entering our room was a real treat, the views over the Atlantic Ocean were spectacular and the balcony and space we had throughout our suite was amazing!
 Everything inside our room was bright colors and modern to meet the rest of the hotel’s decor.